B1Z0N/cpp-dev-resources/C++/ABOUTcpp.md

 Is a general-purpose programming language created by [Bjarne Stroustrup](http://www.stroustrup.com/).
 C++ was designed with a bias towards system programming and embedded.
 Generally it is used everywhere where needed maximal performance or minimal memory consumption.

 So this means that C++ is about performance, it is a nice part.
 But you should understand that we must sacrifice something.
 And this sacrifice is simplicity.
-C++ is not simple as we wish it to be, even when you have enough experience there are something that will surprise you, because there are a lot of exceptions in rules, due to increased performance.
+C++ is not simple as we wish it to be, even when you have enough experience there are something that will surprise you, because there are a lot of corner cases, due to increased performance.

 Other C++ feature is that it understands that "We are all adults here".
 And it won't stop you from shooting yourself in the leg.
 In other words, you are allowed to do a lot here, but you should be aware of what you are doing, it is your responsibility.